metroproxyn/metroproxyn/README.md

 ## 🤝 I’m looking forward to cooperating on
-- Open Source projects related with Data Science field
+- Open Source projects related with Artificial Intelligence or Cybersecurity

 ## 🔎 How to find me